altrusl/vite-plugin-html-injection/README.md

 <br>

 That's it.
-After running `npm serve` or `npm build` command the code snippets will be injected
+After running `npm serve` or `npm build` command the code snippets will be injected.

 <br>